slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Hints:

 <!--
-- the best meditation is being curious about the contents of your own mind. -- naval
+> *"The best meditation is being curious about the contents of your own mind."
+-- Naval Ravikant*
-- meditation is a good way to measure where you are. -- naval
+> *"Meditation is a good way to measure where you are."
+-- Naval Ravikant*
-- a fit mind is a clear mind -- naval
+> *"A fit mind is a clear mind"
+-- Naval Ravikant*
-- you are a story you tell yourself -- naval
+> *"You are a story you tell yourself"
+-- Naval Ravikant*
-- meditation is intermittent fasting for the mind. distactions are tomind the same as sugar to body. -- naval
+> *"Meditation is intermittent fasting for the mind. distactions are tomind the same as sugar to body."
+-- Naval Ravikant*
-- self-awareness is the most attractive trait -- naval
+> *"Self-awareness is the most attractive trait"
+-- Naval Ravikant*
 > *"If you correct your mind, the rest of your life will fall into place."
--- Lao Tzu
+-- Lao Tzu*
 -->

 - Do you know anyone who doesn’t have any blind spots?
 So why would you be different?